rkoshak/openhab-rules-tools/mqtt_eb/README.md

 # MQTT Event Bus
 A set of rules that enable the creation of an MQTT Event Bus.
-These rules do require some configuration of the MQTT binding as well as the definition of some variables in configuration.py.
+These rules do require some configuration of the MQTT binding as well as the definition of some variables in configuration.py for Python.
+They require configuration of the MQTT binding as well as the creation of a couple of Groups for JavaScript.

 # Purpose
 There are times where a user has more than one instance of openHAB running and needs to mirror the Items hosted in one instance in the other instance.